emacs-eaf/emacs-application-framework/README.md

 Otherwise, github will popup "times limit" error because so many people use grip. ;)

 ## FAQ

+### How about EXWM?
+What makes EAF special?
+1. EAF gives you control over your program, while satisfying Emacs window design model.
+[EXWM](https://github.com/ch11ng/exwm) is only a tiling WM, that combines different applications together in an Emacs-like fashion.
+However, EXWM is unable to split the same application into two different windows while displaying different parts of the same application at the same time.
+For example, EAF is able to display different pages of the same PDF on two different windows.
+2. EAF essentially provides Emacs a secondary scripting language ([This topic has been brought up in EmacsConf2019](https://media.emacsconf.org/2019/26.html) and [reddit](https://www.reddit.com/r/emacs/comments/e1wfoe/emacs_the_editor_for_the_next_40_years/)).
+Emacs Lisp doesn't render graphics very well, especially it doesn't play nicely with the browser.
+This is (an example of) where PyQt5 can come in handy.
+3. With DBus IPC, EAF can use Python to control Emacs Lisp, conversely also true that Emacs Lisp can control Qt rendering and Python code.
+4. EXWM, as a Windows Manager, does its job very well.
+Therefore, it doesn't have control and doesn't care at all how other program functions.
+For example, EXWM cannot control keyboard events of other programs.
+On the other hand, you can configure them in EAF either using existing features (see above) or write code to contribute to this repository.
+5. From a higher point of view, EAF is using Emacs' design principles to extend GUI programs.
+You have the ability to control good GUI programs using Emacs keybindings.
+To achieve the ultimate goal: live in Emacs ;)

 ### Why not support Wayland?
 EAF use X11 XReparent technology to stick Qt5 window on Emacs buffer area, Wayland not support XReparent.